forcepusher/forcepusher/README.md

 Though autocomplete was always a good tool anyway.
 Now with proper expectations you're ready to start building.

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
-You need 16+ GB VRAM on Nvidia card (preferably 24-32GB), 32+ GB RAM (pref 64-128GB), and any half-decent CPU.
+You need 16+ GB VRAM on Nvidia card (preferably 24-32GB), 32+ GB RAM (pref 64-128GB), any half-decent CPU.
 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.
 Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?